Video Setup for Recording Humans

 Metering Modes determine how the camera determines the correct exposure for the scene.
 Multi Metering Mode takes into account the entire scene, but places an emphasis on the center of the frame, which is likely where your subject will be.

 Your Custom Mode 1 settings has the camera recording at 4K, 72Mbps, 10 bit color, and 30fps.
-For this reason your shutter should always be set to 1/60th of second.
+For this reason at this mode your shutter should always be set to 1/60th of second.
 This is because your shutter speed denominator is always set to twice the value of your fps or frames per second.
 So a 24 fps (cinematic) would require a shutter speed of 1/50th.
 A 60 fps (hyper-real) require a shutter speed of 1/120th, and so on

 To set your shutter speed to 1/60th turn the rear dial until you see the number 60 in the lower right of your LCD display